PGMDev/PGM/docs/CONTRIBUTING.md

 Contributing
 ===========

 We're really excited to have you join the community of contributors for the PGM project!
-Before we jump into the nitty-gritty details, let's go over the design choices and philisophy of the project so we're all on the same page.
+Before we jump into the nitty-gritty details, let's go over the design choices and philosophy of the project so we're all on the same page.

 Philosophy
 ----------

 1. [**Simplicity**](https://thevaluable.dev/kiss-principle-explained/)

-The most important principle is maintaing simplicity, both for contributors and players.
+The most important principle is maintaining simplicity, both for contributors and players.
 When thinking about your changes, make sure your code is easy to comprehend, not overly complex or abstracted, and doesn't include unnecessary third-party libraries.
 If your changes affect gameplay, make sure players can easily adapt to them.

 2. [**Collaboration**](https://deepsource.io/blog/code-review-best-practices/)